mkhavari01/cypress-playwright-comparison/readme.txt

 # Open up command line
+0. npm install (installing dependencies)

 // cypress
-1. npm install (installing dependencies)
-2. npm run cypress (to run cypess CLI)
+1. npm run cypress (to run cypess CLI)
-3. on the new window of cypress CLI click sampleWebsite.test.js file
+2. on the new window of cypress CLI click phoneBook.test.js file
-4. enjoy the show
+3. enjoy the show

 // playwright
-1. npm install (installing dependencies)
-2. npm run playwright (to run playwright test)
+1. npm run playwright (to run playwright test)
-3. enjoy the show
+2. enjoy the show

+# U R gonna see testing of Creating, Deleting and Editing Datas in this show